ethangreen-dev/lovely-injector/README.md

 ### Patch files

 Patch files are loaded from mod directories inside of the mod folder (`MOD_DIR`).
 Lovely will load any patch files present within `MOD_DIR/ModName/lovely/` or load a single patch from `MOD_DIR/ModName/lovely.toml`.
-If multiple patches are loaded they will be injected into the game in the order in which they are found.
+If multiple patches are loaded they will be injected into the game in the order by order of their priority.

 Paths defined within the patch are rooted by the mod's directory.
 For example, `core/deck.lua` resolves to `MOD_DIR/ModName/core/deck.lua`.

 ### Patch targets

 Each patch definition has a single patch target.
-These targets are the relative paths of source files when dumped from the game with a tool like 7zip.
+These targets are typically the relative paths of source files when dumped from the game with a tool like 7zip.
 For example, one can target a top-level file like `main.lua`, or one in a subdirectory like `engine/event.lua`.

+For certain games/libraries, files are loaded differently.
+Targets (or more specifically buffer names) can be arbitrarily anything.

+Lovely itself uses the format of `=[lovely <patchname> "<relative path to mod>"]` for buffers loaded via module patch.

 ### Patch debugging